Pilosella: benefits, dosage, contraindications

 Antibacterial

-Umbelliferone (from the coumarins family found in pilosella) can inhibit bacterial colonies such as Brucella (abortus and melitensis) as well as Staphylococcus aureus and Escherichia coli.
+Umbelliferone (a coumarin-family compound found in Pilosella) is capable of inhibiting bacterial colonies such as Brucella (abortus and melitensis) as well as Staphylococcus aureus and Escherichia coli. nn

 Precautions